DeanLemans/deanlemans.github.io/content/vault_rules.md

 - `modified: {{date}}` to track edits

 **Pruning**
-- (bi?)monthish review, yearly meta-review
+- (bi?)monthly review, yearly meta-review
 - Preserves a fractal web of thought for analysis and historical reference?

 **Random Note Exploration**
 - Graph view exploration to find related notes
 - Reconnect older ideas to current projects
 - Opportunity for maintenance;
-	- style, metadata, internal links, and other shi
+	- style, metadata, internal links, and other shit

 - [ ] Include script to check for broken links and missing metadata